jacktenor/Beeralator/README.md

 g++ -static WindowsBeeralator.cpp icon2.res -o Beeralator.exe

 I know very little about all this so if anyone can improve on this please do.
-I just put it up because I enjoyed playing with the outputs and thought someone else may too.